HaileyHao/G5055_Practicum_Project2/README.md

 1. Text Model: Network Model based on TF-IDF and cosine similarities between indicator descriptions from [SDG metadata](https://unstats.un.org/sdgs/metadata/)

-2. Coefficient Social Network Model: Positive and Negative Network Models based on coefficients for year-to-year changes in [SDG indicator measures](https://unstats.un.org/sdgs/UNSDG/IndDatabasePage)
+2. Coefficient Social Network Model: Whole Network, Positive and Negative Network Models based on coefficients for year-to-year changes in [SDG indicator measures](https://unstats.un.org/sdgs/UNSDG/IndDatabasePage)
-	- Positive Network

-3. QAP Analysis: Calculation of similarity and associations between text and network models.
+	- Whole Network: An undirected, weighted network.
+All availalable indicators as nodes, statistically significant(p < 0.05) relationships as ties, and the corresponding correlation coefficents as weights of ties.
+	- Positive Network: A subgraph of the whole network, with only the positive linkages and the indicators they connect.
+	- Negative Network: A subgraph of the whole network, with only the negative linkages and the indicators they connect.

+3. QAP Procedure and Network Logistic Regression : [QAP (Quadratic Assignment Procedure) procedure](https://www.stata.com/meeting/1nasug/simpson.pdf) is a way to handel non-independence problem by permuting rows and columns in the matrix, while maintaining the underlying relationship.
+To focus on predicting the existence rather than the strength of ties, we made the positive and negative network models binary by recoding all the coefficients to 1, before doing Network Logistic Regression between them, to test for the predcitive strength of one network on another.

 ## Final Deliverables